calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 vygotsky 2970 p92 most of what a child learns occurs though 'social interactions with a skilful tutor'

+> scaffolds should be used to make the impossible possible and not making easy work easier
+>
-Didau 2015 - scaffolds should be used to make the impossible possible and not making easy work easier 'never put up scaffolds unless we a plan for taking it down, if we leave it there, students will become dependent on it'
+> 'never put up scaffolds unless we a plan for taking it down, if we leave it there, students will become dependent on it' Didau 2015

 Carnegie Mellon University 2021 - value what they are learning or consider it significant